 An all-inclusive hotel (or all-inclusive plan) is a carefree form of hotel pricing.
 The guest pays one daily rate that includes everything: not just nightly room rate, but food and liquor; tips; activities; and more.

-All-inclusives tend to be large resorts with a vast array of dining and recreational activities for guests to choose from.
-Since all-inclusives offer a vast array of activities and amenities, they work well for active guests.
-Many all-inclusives target honeymoon couples and the girl/guy getaway crowd.
-Some all-inclusives are for adults only.
+They tend to be large resorts with a vast array of dining and recreational activities for guests to choose from.
+Since they offer a vast array of activities and amenities, they work well for active guests.
+Many target honeymoon couples and the girl/guy getaway crowd.
+Some are for adults only.
 Some have separate pools (or even wings) for families.
 And some are completely family-focused.
-Still other all-inclusives permit kids only during a few family weeks per year.
+Still, others permit kids only during a few family weeks per year.

 In the past few years, another style of all-inclusive hotel has joined the scene: small, upscale boutique hotels with all-in-one pricing.